What are CUNY’s College Readiness Requirements?

-You can demonstrate that you meet the University’s skills proficiency requirements based on your SAT, ACT, or NY State Regents test scores.
-Otherwise, you may take the appropriate CUNY Assessment Test offered at the testing center at CUNY colleges.
+Students can demonstrate that they meet the University’s college readiness requirements based on their SAT, ACT, or NY State Regents test scores:

 Reading and Writing

-Students are considered proficient in reading and writing if they can document any one of the following:
+Students may meet the college readiness requirement in reading and writing by documenting any one of the following:

-- SAT I Verbal score of 480 or higher or Critical Reading score of 480 or higher
+- SAT I Verbal score of 480 or higher or SAT Critical Reading score of 480 or higher or SAT Evidence-Based Reading and Writing (EBRW) section score of 480 or higher

 - ACT English score of 20 or higher

-Students are considered proficient in mathematics if they can document any one of the following:
+Students may meet the college readiness requirement in mathematics by documenting any one of the following: